SkillsUnion/tamkeen-cloud/aws-ec2/ec2-instances.md

 - **Capabilities**
 - **Size**

-For more information, refer to the naming conventions in the [Amazon EC2 Instance Types Guide](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/instance-types.html#instance-type-summary).
+For more information, refer to the naming conventions in the <a href="https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/instance-types.html#instance-type-summary" target="_blank">Amazon EC2 Instance Types Guide</a>.

 ### Current Generation Instances